 A subwoofer 99% of the time will have its own amplification, therefore it is not connected using a speaker cable and speaker terminals.
 It is connected to a pre-amplified signal output by your AV Receiver called a pre-out jack.
 You will find the subwoofer pre-out jack on the back of your amplifier under the area called “Pre-Out.”

 The cable you will need to connect your subwoofer with is called a single mono RCA to RCA cable or subwoofer cable.
 If your subwoofer has an LFE input, connect it to that input.
 If your subwoofer only has a line level input, connect it to that.
 These will usually be labelled accordingly on the back of your subwoofer.
 If there is only one RCA input, don’t try to figure out what it is, simply connect the cable.

-To ensure the subwoofer is functioning correctly, set the crossover / high-pass filter to its maximum setting.
+To ensure the subwoofer is functioning correctly, set the crossover and the high-pass filter to their maximum setting.
 This is usually a knob labelled ‘crossover frequency’ on the back of your subwoofer.
 This is needed because for home cinema, you need to let your AV Receiver handle bass management for this speaker.
 Lastly, don’t forget to plug the subwoofer in and power it on.

 On higher-end AV Receivers, you may notice that all other speakers will have a corresponding pre-out jack.
-In an advanced post, I will show you how to use these for adding another amplifier as either an upgrade or for bi-wiring.
+In an advanced post, I will show you how to use these for adding another amplifier as either an upgrade or for bi-wiring (coming soon).

 If you have any questions about how to wire up your home theatre, feel free to leave a comment or book some time with us.
 See more about it here or by clicking below.